← Research

 conn = db.get_connection() # Unique per thread

-Explicit Transaction Control (Python 3.12+)
+Explicit transactions (Python 3.12+)

 conn = sqlite3.connect("db.sqlite", autocommit=False)

-# For fine-grained control
+# Or, fine-grained control:

 conn = sqlite3.connect("db.sqlite", autocommit=True)

-conn.execute("BEGIN IMMEDIATE") # Acquire write lock immediately
+conn.execute("BEGIN IMMEDIATE") # Acquire write lock upfront

 try: